 Committed to visionary resistance.

-Tawana Petty is a mother, social justice organizer, poet, author, and facilitator.
-Her work focuses on racial justice, equity, privacy, and consent.
-She is a 2023-2025 Just Tech Fellow with the Social Science Research Council, a 2024 National LIO Yearlong Fellow with the Rockwood Leadership Institute, and serves on the CS for Detroit Steering Committee.
+She is a 2023-2025 Just Tech Fellow with the Social Science Research Council and she serves on the CS (computer science) for Detroit Steering Committee.

-Petty has been honored with several awards.
-She was honored with a Certificate of Special Congressional Recognition and with Wayne State University’s Center for Peace and Conflict Studies Peacemaker Award in 2018.
-In 2021, she was named one of 100 Brilliant Women in AI Ethics, and in 2023, Petty was honored with the AI Policy Leader in Civil Society Award by the Center for AI and Digital Policy.
+Petty has been honored with numerous awards.
+Selected honors include a Certificate of Special Congressional Recognition and Wayne State University’s Center for Peace and Conflict Studies Peacemaker Award in 2018.
+In 2021, she was named one of 100 Brilliant Women in AI Ethics.
+In 2023, Petty was honored with the AI Policy Leader in Civil Society Award by the Center for AI and Digital Policy, the Ava Jo Silent Shero Award by the Michigan Roundtable for Diversity and Inclusion, with a Racial Justice Leadership Award by the Detroit People's Platform and with a Legacy Award from Sandy's Land, LLC.
+And in 2024, she was named on Business Insider's AI Power List for Policy and Ethics.